EU Betting Sites

 Lastly, note that, when bettors in Spain win anything over €2,500, it must be declared as income and is taxed accordingly.

 As in most jurisdictions with thick bureaucratic barriers-to-entry, many offshore sportsbooks offer their services to people in Sweden without a license.
-Unlike in places such as Ireland (where licenses are readily obtainable), the fact that a site is available to Swedes without a Swedish license does not imply anything nefarious (beyond the fact that it’s willing to operate in a legal grey area).
-Operating without a license is the only choice they have.
+Unlike in places such as Ireland (where licenses are readily obtainable), the fact that a site is available to Swedes without a Swedish license does not necessarily imply anything nefarious (beyond the fact that it’s willing to operate in a legal grey area).
+Operating without a license is the only choice most operators currently have.

 In some ways, the situation in Sweden is akin to that in the Netherlands.
 However, the Dutch regulatory body takes a more hands-on approach to punishing unlicensed sportsbooks.
 According to a paper by Erik Ullberg et al. in The Law Reviews, Swedish authorities are more inclined to go after the Swedish-based companies that aid unlicensed sportsbooks than the sportsbooks themselves: